|Nutrition Facts (per serving)|

 Multitudes of variations on romaine lettuce salads have been enjoyed since romaine's (kos) introduction in early Egypt, but its charms have just been waiting to be discovered as a top selection for grilling recipes.
 Romaine's mild sweetness turns into a delightful blend of smoky goodness when seared on the grill.
 Be warned, not all lettuce will respond as well as romaine on the grill so substitutes will be hard to find.

 Though this grilled romaine lettuce recipe works best dressed with strongly flavored vinaigrettes or salty cheeses such as Parmesan or Grana Padano, the pure, unadulterated simplicity of salt and pepper is every bit as rewarding if you want to leave out the cheese.

-- Grill the hearts, cut side down, over medium heat for 2 minutes on each side, until char marks appear on the surface of the lettuce and it wilts slightly.
+Grill the hearts, cut side down, over medium heat for 2 to 2 1/2 minutes on each side, until char marks appear on the surface of the lettuce and it wilts slightly.

-- Place the grilled lettuce, cut side up, on a serving platter.
-Drizzle the romaine with balsamic vinegar, sprinkle with black pepper and freshly grated parmesan cheese (do not use pre-grated cheese as this does not melt as easily.
+Place the grilled lettuce, cut side up, on a serving platter.
+Drizzle the romaine with balsamic vinegar, sprinkle with freshly grated parmesan cheese and black pepper.
+Serve immediately.